1The heavens are telling the glory of God;

-- Sit five to fifteen minutes in silent meditation paying attention to the deep breath.
+- Sit five to fifteen minutes in silent meditation paying close attention to the deep breath.

-- Give thanks to God for this time to be fully awake and for any new insights you have received.
+- Give thanks to God for this time in prayer and for any new insights you have received.

 - Share as you feel led in the reply box below.

-Revised Common Lectionary Readings for Sunday, November 29, 2020, the First Sunday of Advent (Year B)
+Revised Common Lectionary Readings for Sunday, March 7, 2021, the Third Sunday in Lent (Year B)